znreza/LLM-behavior-interpretation/README.md

-Interpretation of Model Token Generation for Bias and Toxicity
+# LLM-behavior-interpretation

-===
+A visualization framework for interpreting alignment behaviors through token-generation processes in Large Language Model for bias and toxicity

 ## Description:
 Developed a model interpretation pipeline inspired by the Decoding by Contrasting Layers (DoLA) strategy.
 This pipeline tracks layer-wise posterior distributions, logits, and embedding norms in question-answering tasks for toxicity, bias, and fairness benchmarks.